Ottoman (textile): Composition

 Ottoman was typically made of silk historically, though in the present day, is woven or knitted using cotton or synthetic fibre yarns, including artificial silk yarns such as rayon and polyester.
 These yarns may also be blended, with the exact fibre type blend depending on the end use of the fabric.

 Use

 Ottoman is used for various purposes, from dressmaking to upholstery.
-It is usable for evening wear, formal coats and dress, and in particular, legal dress (such as QC gowns), as well as academic dress (mostly for hoods).
+It is usable for evening wear, formal coats and dress, and in particular, legal dress (such as KC gowns), as well as academic dress (mostly for hoods).